EmirhanSergen/METU_ProjectCallPlatform/README.md

 If you already have a database created from an earlier version you need to recreate the tables or manually add the new unique indexes.

+## Frontend Components

+The React frontend lives in the `frontend` directory.
+Notable reusable components include:

+- `components/common/DocumentList.tsx` – lists uploaded attachments with
+  download and delete options.
+- `components/common/Stepper.tsx` – displays progress across application
+  steps and is used by `ApplicationLayout`.